Whirlpool Duet Front-Load Washing Machine Repair Guide

-F5E2 Error – Door lock fault.
+F5E2 Error – Duet Washer Door Lock Fault.

 - Your Duet washer was not able to lock the door after 6 times… you can’t say it didn’t try.
 Check that the tab on the washer’s door that inserts into the door lock is not broken, that it’s properly aligned with the door lock hole, and that there is nothing that may be jamming the lock.
 (Duet Washer Door Lock Check)

-F5E3 Error – Door unlock fault.
+F5E3 Error – Door Unlock Fault.

-- Your Duet washer was not able to unlock after 6 tries.
+- Your Duet washer was not able to unlock after six tries.
 Check that the tab on the washer’s door that inserts into the door lock is not broken, that it’s properly aligned with the door lock hole, and that there is nothing that may be jamming the lock.

 F6E2 Error – Communication fault.

-- Communication error between the main control and the motor control.
+- Communication error between the primary control and the motor control.
 Check all the wire connections from the CCU to the MSU for good connection.
 If everything looks good, check for broken wires with a multi meter.